Frequently asked questions

 It is noteworthy that despite the Pitcairner occupation and use of Kingston extending for well over a century longer than the convict phase and continuing in various forms through to today, this aspect of the island’s heritage currently has limited recognition or visibility in the interpretation of the history or archaeology of the KAVHA area.
 Despite Norfolk Islanders long being employed as part of the site management structure and continuing to access the site and facilities for recreation and their own commercial tourism ventures, there is a strong sense of alienation. . . .
 This has been exacerbated by the 2016 return of Norfolk Island to full Australian administrative control, with much of the protest activity focused on Kingston . . . there is increasing interest in the community for documentation of oral history and place heritage as a way of recording and defining relationships with the island. (p.
 96)

 We therefore wanted to undertake a project which would investigate the extent to which KAVHA reinforces or resists cultural injustices for Pitcairn Settler descendants.
-Our aim in the project is to activate cultural justice through engaging with the community to co-develop ‘public history’ outcomes (like zines and self-guided heritage walk) that will foreground their own senses of heritage relating to KAVHA.
+Our aim was to activate cultural justice through engaging with the community to co-develop ‘public history’ outputs (zines) that foreground their own senses of heritage relating to KAVHA.

 Reference: Gibbs, M, Duncan, B & Varnam, R 2017, ‘The free and unfree settlements of Norfolk Island: an overview of archaeological research’, Australian Archaeology, vol. 83, no. 3, pp. 82–99.

-No, there are no connections between the research team and these bodies.
+No, there were no connections between the research team and these bodies.
 DITRDC, the Office of the Administrator and NIRC all have an interest in KAVHA and are involved with aspects of its heritage management.
-Some employees of these bodies may be interviewed for the project in their role as stakeholders in KAVHA.
-However, the Reimagining KAVHA project is completely independent of any local, state or commonwealth entity operating on Norfolk Island.
-These entities have not been involved in shaping the project and cannot influence its findings or outcomes, but we hope that this research will have the capacity to influence future work undertaken by DITRDC, the Office of the Administrator and NIRC.
+Some individuals associated with these bodies were interviewed for the project in their role as stakeholders in KAVHA.
+However, the Reimagining KAVHA project was completely independent of any local, state or commonwealth entity operating on Norfolk Island.
+These entities were not involved in shaping the project and did not influence its findings or outcomes.

 How will you communicate the research findings?